 Sometimes, landlords think they can get away with renting an apartment that is in bad condition and needs repairs.
 And, sometimes, they do.
 But the law requires landlords to put apartments in good condition before renting them.
 This means that an apartment must meet certain minimum requirements.
 The Housing Code Checklist (Booklet 2) summarizes these minimum requirements.
-Read over this checklist and take it with you when you look at apartments.
+Take it with you when you look at apartments.